FREE SHIPPING OVER £130 | EASY RETURNS | SIGN UP FOR NEWSLETTER | NEW LOWER PRICES

 There are two types of safety stops: voluntary and mandatory.
 Safety stop is mandatory if ascent speed violation happened during the dive.
 Mandatory safety stop is shown in red, while voluntary safety stop is indicated with yellow.

 A three (3) minute safety stop is always recommended for every dive over 10 meters (33 ft).

-The time for a safety stop is calculated when you are between 2.4 and 6 m (7.9 and 19.7 ft).
-This is presented with up/down arrows on the left side of the stop depth value.
-The safety stop time is shown in minutes and seconds.
+The time for a safety stop is calculated when you are between 2.4 and 6 m (7.9 and 19.6 ft).
+This is presented with up/down arrows on the left side of the depth value.
+Safety stop time is shown in minutes and seconds.
 The time may exceed three (3) minutes if you ascend too fast during dive.
-Safety stops can be set to 3 (three), 4 (four), or 5 (five) minutes.
+Ascent speed violation increases safety stop time with minimum 30 seconds.
+If violations happened several times, the additional stop time is longer.
+Safety stops can be set to three (3), four (4), or five (5) minutes.

-Deep stops activate only when you dive deeper than 20 m (65.6 ft).
-During ascend, deep stops activate when you are halfway up from your maximum depth.
-Deep stops are presented like safety stops.
-You are in the deep stop area when the deep stop depth has up/down arrows in front of it and deep stop time is running.
-The deep stop window is +/- 1.5 m (4.9 ft).
-Calculation starts at deep stop target depth plus 0.5 m (1.6 ft).
-Calculation ends - 3 m (- 9.8 ft) away from deep stop depth.
+The deepstop gets activated only when you dive deeper than 20 m (66 ft).
+During ascend, deepstops activate when you are halfway up from your maximum depth.
+The deepstop is presented like a safety stop.
+You are in the deepstop area when there are up/down arrows on the left of the depth value and deepstop time is running.
+The deepstop window is +/- 1.5 m (4.9 ft).
+Calculation starts at deepstop target depth plus 0.5 m (1.6 ft).
+Calculation ends - 3 m (- 9.8 ft) away from deepstop depth.

-If the diver keeps ascending, after 0.5 m (1.6 ft), a downward pointing red arrow and an alarm notifies the diver to descend immediately.
-The deep stop calculation keeps running for another 1.5 m (4.9 ft) up but stops after that.
+If the diver keeps ascending, after 0.5 m (1.6 ft), a downward pointing red arrow and an alarm notify the diver to descend immediately.
+The deepstop calculation keeps running for another 1.5 m (4.9 ft) up but stops after that.
 In the above example it stops at 12.2 m (40.0 ft).